UAD 3.6

 Reports Are Evolving And So Are We

-The new UAD 3.6 marks one of the most significant changes to mortgage lending appraisals in over a decade.
-To ensure our lender and appraiser partners are prepared, we will be hosting webinars, providing resources, deploying surveys and more leading up to this industry milestone.
+The new Uniform Residential Appraisal Report (URAR) under UAD 3.6 marks one of the most significant changes to mortgage-lending appraisals in over a decade.
+To ensure our lender and appraiser partners are fully prepared, NAN is hosting webinars, providing an expanded resource hub, and deploying readiness tools to lead into this transition seamlessly.

-NAN is partnering with the industry’s leading appraisal software companies to bring you a series of educational webinars.
+NAN partnered with the industry’s leading appraisal software companies to bring you a series of educational webinars.

 FAQ's